 Prevention is better than cure:

-- Avoid visiting crowded places to reduce your risk
+- Avoid visiting crowded places to reduce your risk of viral infections.

 - Avoid contact with the obviously infected person